Abdominal Keloids – General Information:

-Umbilical area is a common site for both piercings as well as laparoscopic surgical interventions, both of which can lead to the formation of keloids in patients with keloid disorder.
-The clinical presentation of the umbilical keloids is distinctly different among Asian/Caucasians as opposed to black skin individuals, with bulky and tumoral types of umbilical keloids only seen among blacks.
+The umbilical area is a common site for both piercings as well as laparoscopic surgical interventions, both of which can lead to the formation of keloids in patients with keloid disorder.
+The clinical presentation of the umbilical keloids is distinctly different among Asian/Caucasians as opposed to black skin individuals, with bulky and tumoral types of umbilical keloids only seen among African Americans.

 Umbilical Keloid in a middle age African American female.
 Note properly healed incisional wound above the keloid.

 Treatment of abdominal keloids, much like other keloids, requires patience and perseverance.
 Treating keloids is a process and requires several rounds of treatment.
-Surgery, radiation therapy as well as lasers must be avoided at all cost.
-The best method to treat bulky abdominal keloids is with Cryotherapy.
+Surgery, radiation therapy as well as lasers must be avoided at all cost in treating early stage keloids.